Arkansas Hunting Law: A Comprehensive Guide

 Hunter Safety Violations

-Hunter safety violations are among the most serious penalties because they endanger human life.
+Hunter safety violations carry among the most serious penalties because they endanger human life.
 Having witnessed preventable hunting accidents throughout my career, from minor injuries to life-threatening, I cannot overstate the importance of following safety protocols.
 These violations include:

 • Hunting under the influence of alcohol or drugs